Portfolio-Allan-Rolle/100AngularChallenges/README.md

 21. Build a pipe that takes in an array of strings and filters it by a string.
 22. Build a rich text viewer component that strips outs the html when it is invalid.
 23. Build a debounce search input that notifies the parent of its value updating every 250ms.
+24. Build a search list component that displays a list of possible strings that matches a given string.